- Home

 Expected language | The language in which the you interact with the AI agent. |

-Expected article | Specify the article to be displayed in response to a particular user message.
-To assist you in finding the most relevant article, this column features a Smart auto-complete function.
-As you enter, the system suggests matching articles based on the text entered so far. |
+Expected intent | Specify the intent to be displayed in response to a particular user message.
+To assist you in finding the most relevant intent, this column features a Smart auto-complete function.
+As you enter, the system suggests matching intents based on the text entered so far. |

 Reset previous context | Click the check box to isolate test cases and run them independently of any existing AI agent context.
 When enabled, each test case is simulated in a new session, preventing interference from previous interactions, or stored data. |

-Include partial matches | Enable this toggle to consider test cases successful even if the expected articles only partially match the actual response. |
+Include partial matches | Enable this toggle to consider test cases successful even if the expected intents only partially match the actual response. |

 Import from CSV | Import test cases from a comma-separated file (CSV) file.
 In this case, all existing test cases are overwritten. |